 More on Defense and Foreign Affairs

-WASHINGTON, DC: On January 12, Congressman Andy Harris, M.D.
-(MD-01) released the following statement regarding President Trump’s new Iran sanctions and call to reform the Iran Nuclear Deal:
+WASHINGTON, DC: Rep. Andy Harris, M.D.
+(MD-01) made the following statement regarding President Trump’s State of the Union Address this evening:

 WASHINGTON, DC: Today Rep. Andy Harris, M.D.
 (MD-01) voted “no” on H. Con.
 Res.
 83 - Directing the President pursuant to section 5(c) of the War Powers Resolution to terminate the use of United States Armed Forces to engage in hostilities in or against Iran.

 WASHINGTON, DC: Rep. Andy Harris, M.D.
 (MD-01) today voted in favor of President Trump’s new trade agreement with Mexico and Canada.

 WASHINGTON, DC: Rep. Andy Harris, M.D.
 (MD-01) announced the award of a more than $42 million federal contract with Hardwire, LLC, located in Pocomoke City.
 The contract will provide the Marine Corps with up to 982,749 Soft Armor Inserts.
 Work will be performed in Pocomoke City and is expected to be completed by 2024.

 Hardwire has developed and fielded armor to protect against a variety of threats, including small firearms and improvised explosive devices (IEDs).

 Rep. Andy Harris made the following statement:

 WASHINGTON, D.C. – Rep. Harris praised the Northrop Grumman facility in Elkton for its participation in a collaborative weapons program with Raytheon - the Hypersonic Air-breathing Weapon Concept (HAWC) program.